 Salary Slab for Retained Players Before IPL 2026 Auction

-One of the significant changes in the retention rules is the introduction of a new salary slab for retained players.
+One of the significant changes in the retention rules is the salary slab for retained players.
 Teams can now retain 5 capped players (Indian or overseas) along with 1 uncapped player, meaning each team can retain a total of 6 players.

 However, franchises can only retain two uncapped players in total, and the salary of an uncapped retained player is Rs 4 crore.